-And for those of you raising little ones or working on reparenting yourself, you know that all the iggies from your own childhood can come up in the course of parenting or reparenting.
-That is why the work that you are doing now to see your challenges and to work to address them can make a huge difference.

-Not just for you, but for your own babies.
-And for all of the children, siblings, cousins, friends, friends' kids that are in your life.
+For those of you raising little ones, or working on reparenting yourself, you know that all the ickies from your own childhood can come up in the course of parenting or reparenting.
+That is why the work that you are doing now to see your challenges and to work to address them can make a huge difference not just for you, but for your own babies, and for all of the children, siblings, cousins, friends, and friends' kids that are in your life.

 There are some behaviors that we'll either intentionally or unintentionally pass on to the next generation.
 As you grow in your own awareness and start to own your choices, you have the chance to be thoughtful about what you choose to teach and pass on to the kiddos in your life.

-And if you're parenting yourself and your kids are grown or halfway there, and you're seeing yourself in this description of the emotionally immature parent, please pause before you beat yourself up.
-You parented based in what you learned from your parents, who learned from theirs, and theirs, and theirs.
+If you're reparenting yourself, and your kids are grown or halfway there, and you're seeing yourself in this description of the emotionally immature parent, please pause before you beat yourself up.
+You parented based on what you learned from your parents, who learned from theirs, and theirs, and theirs.
+Beating you up now gets you nowhere, and gets your kids nowhere.

-And beating you up now gets you nowhere.
-Gets your kids nowhere.
-And likewise, blaming your parents and stopping there does nothing.
-Stepping into awareness, acceptance, and then taking action to live differently, to love differently, to think and feel and be and to parent and reparent differently now, and perhaps, to offer a heartfelt apology for those of you who are parents and see this in your own history, perhaps you apologize for not knowing what you didn't know when you didn't know is an important place to start.
+Likewise, blaming your parents and stopping there does nothing.
+Stepping into awareness, acceptance, and then taking action to live differently, to love differently, to think and feel and be, and to parent and reparent differently now.

+And perhaps, to offer a heartfelt apology for those of you who are parents and see this in your own history.
+Perhaps you apologize for not knowing what you didn't know, when you didn't know, is an important place to start.

-Remembering that words only go so far.
-Changed behavior is what rebuilds trust.
-So starting with that apology, it's an important place to start.
+Remembering that words only go so far, changed behavior is what rebuilds trust.
+So, starting with that apology, it's an important place to start.
 Because my darling, we cannot change the past unless of course, you own a time machine, and then you do in fact have a couple more options, right?

-But if you don't own a DeLorean and enough plutonium to fuel an onboard nuclear reactor which could generate 1.2 gigawatts of momentary power required for temporal displacement of the vehicle while traveling at 88 miles per hour, then you get to start from where you are.
-And you get to remember that you can't heal hurt with more hurt.
+But if you don't own a DeLorean and enough plutonium to fuel an onboard nuclear reactor which could generate 1.2 GW of momentary power required for temporal displacement of the vehicle while traveling at 88 m/h, then you get to start from where you are.

-So you can start to use thought work and somatics to change your relationship to yourself and others now.
-So you can show up the way you want to from here on out.
+You get to remember that you can't heal hurt with more hurt.
+So, you can start to use thought work and somatics to change your relationship to yourself and others now.
+So, you can show up the way you want to from here on out.

 Will reparenting yourself, will parenting kiddos, will managing the relationship with emotionally immature parents suddenly become a bed of roses?
-No.

-It's still hard work.
+No. It's still hard work.
 Life is still 50/50.
 But the more you're able to make thoughtful, intentional choices, the more likely you are to get the outcomes you want when you make those choices from mutuality, reciprocity, and interdependence for your own good and the good of all those you love.